Low-Buck '67 Mustang Proves Budget Hot Rods Exist

 Not a stroker or big-inch Windsor or Cleveland, it’s just a regular old small-block Ford …

 The only semi-exotic parts on this 11:1 289ci SBF are the Airflow Research 165cc heads and Victor Jr. intake.
-Even the cam is of the hydraulic-lifter flat tappet variety.
+The cam is of the hydraulic-roller variety, a split-duration piece with 232/240 intake/exhaust at .050 from Anderson Ford Motorsport.
+Gross lift is .576 with 110 lobe separation.
 The 91-octane engine sends power to a Ford Toploader 4-speed and a 9-inch rear housing 4.11 gears.
-Now that is old skool.
+Now that is “old skool.”
 No fancy (or expensive) overdrive trans or nitrous, just lots of rear gear and plenty of RPM, just like they did in the ’60s and ’70s.
 The engine made peak power at 7,100 rpm and 360 lb-ft of torque at 5,600.

 While he’s banging gears at a range normally reserved for one of today’s overhead cam Coyotes, just remember this is how the hardcore did it back when lumpy cams and leaded fuel ruled the earth.
 RPM was the only way to get naturally-aspirated, small-cube mills to make a lot of horsepower.
 It’s obviously no torque monster, but who cares?
 Horsepower wins races and we’d venture to say he’s gets plenty of joy and satisfaction out of matting the throttle and slamming gears at these upper stratosphere RPM.